Lawrence, No. 1 Clemson overwhelm The Citadel 49-0

 FULL TIME

-The Citadel coach Brent Thompson said he declined the offer to shorten the last two quarters or use a running clock for the final 30 minutes.
+The Citadel coach Brent Thompson said he declined an offer to shorten the last two quarters or use a running clock for the final 30 minutes.

 “It didn’t matter if we were getting beat by 100 or getting beat by 50, we were going to stand in there and we were going to play,” Thompson said.